rossmacarthur/zsh-plugin-manager-benchmark/README.md

 <img alt="Install time" src="results/install.png" width="600"/>

+Lower is better.
 Although install time is not as important as load time it is probably at least worth doing the install in parallel.
 From these results its very clear which plugin managers install in parallel vs sequential.

 ### Load time

 <img alt="Load time" src="results/load.png" width="600"/>

+Lower is better.
 This is the metric we care about most because its the time it takes to open a new shell until we get a usable prompt.

-**Note:** no deferred loading of plugins was done.
-For example: many plugin managers can be used in conjunction with [zsh-defer].
-Or [zinit] could be run using `wait` which defers the plugin loading until after a prompt.

 ### Details